marlinprotocol/eth-limo-poc/README.md

 ## Deploy on Oyster

-Deploy on oyster by following the instructions in [docs](https://docs.marlin.org/user-guides/oyster/instances/quickstart/deploy).
+Deploy on Oyster at the [Marlin hub](https://hub.marlin.org/oyster/) by following the instructions in [docs](https://docs.marlin.org/user-guides/oyster/instances/quickstart/deploy).
 Once the enclave is deployed, please make a note of the IP address of the enclave.

 ## Test